 Your stool should look like urine or clear water if you have completed the process appropriately and it has worked effectively.

 The process isn’t easy, but remind yourself this is a smart step to protect your health.
-If you prepare well, your doctor will be able to see what he needs, and your colonoscopy will go faster.
+If you prepare well, your doctor will be able to see what they need, and your colonoscopy will go faster.
 If your results are good, it may be 10 years before you have to go through it again.